 Some major hotels offer a free shuttle.
 But make sure that the shuttle is not complimentary.
 Otherwise, you might pay much more for the transport that they send than if you arrange your transport yourself.

 This being said, it’s wiser to overpay for a safe trip than risk your well-being on arrival.
 You’ll find more on this important topic in my post Keep Calm and Travel Solo.

 Howsoever, for your comfort and your safety, here you can pre-book a reliable and reasonably priced airport shuttle.

 If you already are on the Asian continent, you can travel to Singapore by train or by long-distance bus, obviously.

 There is a single-track railway connection to Malaysia.
 Still, since 2018, there is no direct connection between Kuala Lumpur and Singapore.
 This way, the once most comfortable option became one of the most complex ones.

 So most international visitors are taking the bus.
-There are coaches going all the way north to Penang, however, after our last trip, I’d really refrain from this option and rather hop on a plane to George Town.
+Coaches are going all the way north to Penang, however, after our last trip, I’d really refrain from this option and rather hop on a plane to George Town.

-There are various companies going between Kuala Lumpur and Singapore.
+Various companies are going between Kuala Lumpur and Singapore.
 Fares vary from 20 to 30 SGD – and after my experience, I would rather pay a bit more and deal with more civil tellers and drivers.
 Also, note that different companies operate from different stations in Singapore.
 Especially in the early morning, this might be a valid reason for preferring certain carriers.

 No matter what, in any case, you have to go through customs at the border crossing around Woodlands in northern Singapore.